turingschool/curriculum/source/topics/introduction_to_rest.markdown

 #### Displaying the Form

-The fact that we typically dedicate a page/path to the form is not essential to the design of HTTP and REST, it's just convinient.
+The fact that we typically dedicate a page/path to the form is not essential to the design of HTTP and REST, it's just convenient.
 Instead, we could choose to:

 * A) Display the form on the listing (`index`) page
 * B) Expect the user to formulate and submit their own `POST` request outside the browser (like we're building an API)